how many gallons in an acre foot of water

 Knowing the number of gallons in an acre foot can be beneficial in a variety of ways.
 For one, it can help people understand the size and scope of various water-related projects.
 For instance, if a dam is being built that will hold a certain number of acre feet of water, then understanding how many gallons that represents can help people better visualize the size and scope of the project.
 Furthermore, this knowledge can also be used to measure water usage for agricultural or other purposes.
 Knowing how much water is held in an acre foot can give individuals a better sense of how much they are using and whether they need to conserve more or not.

-See also Can Drinking Distilled Water Cause Diarrhea
+See also When To Drink Distilled Water

 Additionally, this knowledge can also be used to compare different sources of water and determine which one is most efficient.
 If two sources are being evaluated for use in a project, knowing their respective gallon-per-acre-foot ratios can help people to determine which one will be more cost effective or have fewer environmental impacts.
 This knowledge can also help with planning for future needs by providing an idea as to how much water will be needed for certain projects or activities.